OvsiienkoVladyslava/computer_vision/pytorch_object_detection/README.md

 - _RetinaNet_ - improved RetinaNet model with a ResNet-50-FPN backbone, use weights pretrained on COCO dataset, box mAP = 36.4 on COCO-val2017

 ### How to predict classes of your data
-1.Clone the repository
+1. Clone the repository

 `git clone --recurse-submodules https://github.com/OvsiienkoVladyslava/computer_vision.git`

-2.Make sure that you fulfill all the requirements: Python 3.10 and other in requirements.txt.
+2. Make sure that you fulfill all the requirements: Python 3.10 and other in requirements.txt.

 `pip install -r requirements.txt`